openHPI/TeachingTeamGuidelines/README.md

 # TeachingTeamGuidelines
-This repository contains markdown files for building up an online documentation for the Xikolo MOOC platform with ReadTheDocs.
-Here the basics how it works is summed up.
+This GitHub repository contains markdown files for building up an online documentation for the Xikolo MOOC platform with ReadTheDocs.
+Here the basics about how it works is summed up.

 ## General Info

 A way of putting a documentation online is the combination of three tools:

-- GitHub
+- **GitHub**

 Can be used for hosting and editing the necessary files representing the documentations content (the markdown files) and structure (.yml file)

-- MkDocs
+- **MkDocs**

 This is essentially a python script, i.e. the technology used to build static html files as the output; takes the markdown files and the one .yml configuration file as input.

-- ReadTheDocs
+- **ReadTheDocs**

 A webservice using MkDocs as one backend for building the documentation out of markdown files and hosting the html documentation site in the end; it connects to GitHub (or other sources) to read in the content (markdown files) and configuration (mkdocs.yml file)